 We are taking precautions to keep our community, patients, their households, our staff and volunteers safe.
 We will screen prior to every home visit for the risk of Coronavirus.

-We are supporting and connecting with our patients using telehealth and the phone.
+We are supporting and connecting with our patients using telehealth video calls and the phone.

 We need to know if:

 Anyone in the home has a fever or an acute respiratory infection (eg cough or shortness of breath) with or without fever.

 - Has the home had any visitors or carers over the past 14 days who are from a hotspot or lockdown area?

 - Has anyone in the home been in close contact in the 14 days prior with a confirmed case of Coronavirus?

 - Has anyone in the home travelled internationally or to South Australia in the 14 days prior to becoming ill?

 Please let us know before we visit.
 The Coronavirus does not stop our work; we can use the phone and telehealth to provide support when needed.